exclamaforte/diode/diode_common/README.md

 ## Usage

 This package is not meant to be used directly.
-Instead, it is included as a dependency in both the `diode` and `diode-models` packages.
+Instead, it is included as a dependency in both the `diode` and `diode_models` packages.

 ### In diode